lightning/bolts/07-routing-gossip.md

-bytes<sup>[2](#reference-2)</sup>, but since the only valid contents are unique 8-byte values, no more than 14 bytes can be duplicated across the stream: as each duplicate takes at least 2 bits, no valid contents could decompress to more then 3669960 bytes.
+bytes<sup>[2](#reference-2)</sup>, but since the only valid contents are unique 8-byte values, no more than 14 bytes can be duplicated across the stream: as each duplicate takes at least 2 bits, no valid contents could decompress to more than 3669960 bytes.

 Query messages can be extended with optional fields that can help reduce the number of messages needed to synchronize routing tables by enabling: